michalpasternak7/e-Commerce/README.md

-# CA-Project-5-BI-Analysis
+# e-Commerce

 ## Project Overview

-The project aims to create a relational database based on the contents of the provided dataset, Sample-Superstore.csv.
+The project aims to create a relational database based on the contents of the provided dataset, [Sample-Superstore.csv](Sample-Superstore.csv).
 The primary objectives include:

 - Designing an [Entity-Relationship Diagram](SuperstoreDB/superstore_erd.jpg) (ERD) to model the database schema.
 - Implementing the relational [database](SuperstoreDB/superstore.db) using SQLite as the Relational Database Management System (RDBMS).